thak123/bert-twitter-sentiment/README.md

 ## Latvian Twitter Sentiment
-This is the repository for the paper **Pretraining and Fine-Tuning Strategies for Sentiment Analysis of Latvian Tweets**.
-Documentation updation in-progress.
+Code repository for the paper **Pretraining and Fine-Tuning Strategies for Sentiment Analysis of Latvian Tweets**.

 ###

 ### Data
-- Since the twiiter data cannot be shared directly due to twitter terms, kindly refer https://github.com/pmarcis/latvian-tweet-corpus for the data.
+- Since the twitter data cannot be shared directly due to twitter terms, kindly refer https://github.com/pmarcis/latvian-tweet-corpus for the data.

 ### Requirements
 - Pretrained Latvian twitter language model FFZG-cleopatra/bert-emoji-latvian-twitter
--
+- fin
 ### How to run
 - Either download the pretrained models or train new bert models using
   - mBERT https://github.com/huggingface/transformers/blob/master/examples/language-modeling/